-I have visited many Mormon congregations, called Wards.
+I have visited many Latter-day Saint congregations, called wards.
 Some wards are very small, being in out-of-the-way places, like tourist destinations in the mountains or at ocean-side destinations.
 Once I attended services at Jackson Lodge in Jackson Hole, Wyoming.
 We filled a little meeting room in the back of the hotel.
 Most of the people were tourists who were just passing through, but some were there for the summer, working in the hotel or living in the area.
 If you visit New York City their ward is also full of visitors, even though there are lots of members of the Church there.
 This is especially true during the height of tourist season.
 I live in Hawaii, and we get our fair share of visitors as well.

-By and large Mormon congregations are very friendly, but every group of people have their quirks.
-I lived in Provo, UT in a ward that was either “newly wed or nearly dead”.
+By and large Latter-day Saint congregations are very friendly, but every group of people has their quirks.
+I lived in Provo, UT in a ward that was either “newly wed or nearly dead.”
 People had either owned their own homes for decades or were renting because they were students in the area.
 We found that the older members were very hesitant to make friends with the younger members.
 They deliberately kept themselves apart.
 When I finally got to know one of them well enough to ask about this, the reply was that they were tired of having their hearts broken by falling in love with these wonderful young families only to have them move away and never hear from them again.

-Music is a big part of the Mormon worship service, though in some congregations (wards) you couldn’t tell.
+Music is a big part of the Latter-day Saint worship service, though in some congregations (wards) you couldn’t tell.
 Where I live the Polynesians love to sing and they sing loud.
 It is not uncommon for someone in a meeting to just announce that there is going to be a special musical number and then they call up several people from the group to do the singing, on the spot.
 Talk about terrifying, but they don’t seem to think anything about it.
 After a while you learn to roll with the punches.

 In some wards I have attended the singing of hymns was more of a solo exercise for the conductor.
 At least that is how it seems from where I sit in the back of the chapel.
 Many of the congregations in the United States seem to be afraid to sing.
 Others wade right in and sing with gusto.
-Some can be made to sing louder if the personality of the conductor is sufficiently strong to single-handedly muster their courage.
+Some can be made to sing louder if the personality of the conductor is sufficiently strong to single-handedly draw out their courage.
 I’ve sung under some ward music directors you wouldn’t dare not follow.
 Other’s I’ve seen, well, you wonder what they think they are doing up there, they seem so lost.

 The spirit of missionary work, and outgoing personalities determine whether people get greeted when they come into the chapel.
 In some wards members are asked to act as greeters for everyone coming into the sacrament service.
 In other wards there are no greeters, but there are outgoing individuals who just love to meet new people and will make the rounds of the chapel before Sacrament Meeting starts.
 If you don’t have either of these, then you will enter the chapel and find a seat and people will just look at you.
 If you are fortunate, someone from the Bishopric will make their way over to you and greet you and welcome you to the ward.
 When visiting the ward in Monterey, California I went two out of the three meetings before anyone asked me who I was or where I was from.
 I wasn’t really offended.
 I understand that some wards are just more timid than others, just like people.
 Wards have personality too.